hanifmaleki/social-media-dashboard/README.md

 [Build a Simple Website with HTML, CSS, Javascript](https://www.youtube.com/watch?v=krfUjg0S2uI) from freeCodeCamp.org.

+A deployed version of the project can be found [here](https://social-media-dashboard-gw7z.onrender.com/).

 ## Functional Requirements and Notes

 Light/Dark Mode toggle -- takes system pref by default, but can overwrite with toggle